Crazy Horse: Visions

-After witnessing the death of Conquering Bear at the Grattan massacre, Crazy Horse began to get trance visions.
-Curly went out on a vision quest to seek guidance but without going through the traditional procedures first.
+After witnessing the death of Conquering Bear, Crazy Horse began to get visions in trances.
+When he was still called Curly, he went on a vision quest to seek guidance but without going through the traditional procedures first.
 In his vision, a warrior on his horse rode out of a lake and the horse seemed to float and dance throughout the vision.
-He wore simple clothing, no face paint, his hair down with just a feather in it, and a small brown stone behind his ear.
+He wore simple clothing with no face paint, his hair down with just a feather in it, and a small brown stone behind his ear.
 Bullets and arrows flew around him as he charged forward, but neither he nor his horse was hit.
 A thunderstorm came over the warrior, and his people grabbed hold of his arms trying to hold him back.
-The warrior broke their hold and then lightning struck him, leaving a lightning symbol on his cheek, and white marks like hailstones appeared on his body.
-The warrior told Curly that as long he dressed modestly, his tribesmen did not touch him, and he did not take any scalps or war trophies, then he would not be harmed in battle.
-As the vision ended, he heard a red-tailed hawk shrieking off in the distance.
-Curly’s father later interpreted the vision and said that the warrior was going to be him.
+The warrior broke their hold and then lightning struck him, leaving a lightning symbol on his cheek and white marks like hailstones appeared on his body.
+The warrior told Curly that as long he dressed modestly, his tribesmen did not touch him, and he did not take any scalps or war trophies, he would not be harmed in battle.
+As the vision ended, Curly heard a red-tailed hawk shrieking off in the distance.
+Curly's father later interpreted the vision and said that the warrior was going to be him.
 The lightning bolt on his cheek and the hailstones on his body were to become his war paint.
-Curly was to follow the warrior’s role to dress modestly and to do as the warrior's prophecy said so he would be unharmed in battle.
-For the most part, the vision was true and Crazy Horse was rarely harmed in battle, except for when he was struck by an arrow after taking two enemy scalps.
+Curly was to follow the warrior's role to dress modestly and to do as the warrior's prophecy said so he would be unharmed in battle.
+For the most part, the vision was true and as Crazy Horse he was rarely harmed in battle, except for being struck by an arrow after taking two enemy scalps.
 He was shot in the face by No Water when Little Big Man tried to hold Crazy Horse back to prevent a fight from breaking out, and he was held back by one of his tribesmen—according to some reports, Little Big Man himself—when he was stabbed by a bayonet the night he died.

 His father Waglula took him to what today is Sylvan Lake, South Dakota, where they both sat to do a hemblecha or vision quest.
 A red-tailed hawk led them to their respective spots in the hills; as the trees are tall in the Black Hills, they could not always see where they were going.
 Crazy Horse sat between two humps at the top of a hill north and to the east of the lake.
 Waglula sat south of Black Elk Peak but north of his son.